Malcolm Smith (American football): 2014 season

 Smith returned to a reserve role in 2014 after the return of K. J. Wright from injury.
 Defensive coordinator Dan Quinn opted to retain Bruce Irvin, K. J. Wright, and Bobby Wagner as the starting linebacker trio to start the regular season.
 In Week 7, Smith earned his first start of the season after Bobby Wagner was inactive for five games (Weeks 7–11) due to a turf toe injury.
 He finished the Seahawks' 28–26 loss at the St. Louis Rams with a season-high ten solo tackles.
 Smith was inactive for two games (Weeks 9–10) due to a groin injury.
 Smith finished the 2014 season with 38 combined tackles (28 solo), two forced fumbles, and a pass deflection in 14 games and five starts.
 Smith played predominantly on special teams and finished the season with 255 snaps (59%) on special teams and 273 snaps (27%) on defense.
 Pro Football Focus gave Smith an overall grade of 37.3, which marked the lowest grade of his career.

-The Seattle Seahawks finished first in the NFC West with a 12–4 record and secured a playoff berth.
-On January 18, 2015, the Seattle Seahawks played the Green Bay Packers in the NFC Championship Game after defeating the Carolina Panthers 31–17 in the NFC Divisional Round.
-Smith made two combined tackles as Seattle defeated the Packers 28-22.
+The Seahawks finished first in the NFC West with a 12–4 record and secured a playoff berth.
+On January 18, 2015, the Seahawks played the Green Bay Packers during the NFC Championship Game after defeating the Carolina Panthers 31–17 in the NFC Divisional Round.
+Smith made two combined tackles as Seattle defeated the Packers 28–22 in overtime.
 On February 1, 2015, Smith appeared in Super Bowl XLIX, but was held without a stat as the New England Patriots defeated the Seattle Seahawks 28–24.